Marcus Semien Player Props: Rangers vs. Nationals

-The Texas Rangers, including Marcus Semien (.268 slugging percentage in past 10 games, including no home run), take on starter Jake Irvin and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.
+Marcus Semien -- with a slugging percentage of .231 in his past 10 games (including zero homers) -- will be in action for the Texas Rangers against the Washington Nationals, with Patrick Corbin on the hill, on July 9 at 12:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Nationals.
+He had a hitless showing in his last game (0-for-3) against the Nationals.

 Marcus Semien Game Info & Props vs. the Nationals